5 Benefits of Using Smart Contracts & Their Problems

 - Security.
 As smart contracts use data encryption, they are one of the safest ways to ensure no third party can modify the document.
 Thanks to high-level security, smart contracts have significant potential implications for international relations and political agreements (find out how to boost smart contract security).

 - Precision.
 A smart contract is more flexible and accounts for a higher level of detail than its paper counterpart.
 Such an agreement can process a list of elaborate conditions and choose the right scenario for execution out of dozens of others.
 Also, there’s no human error during the execution of the agreement — thus, the odds of deviations from the agreement are lower.

 - Money savings.
 Smart contracts don’t require the parties to hire intermediaries for negotiations.
 They are easier to store, don’t require printing, don’t take up physical space.

 - Transparency.
 When elaborating on a smart contract, both parties get to go through the littlest details.
 Hence, there’s no risk of missing out on important points or misunderstanding each other.
 Thanks to its tamper-resistance, a smart contract evokes more trust from both parties that are signing it.

-Although the concept of smart contracts has become mainstream only recently, companies have already started the adoption process.
+Although the concept of smart contracts implementation has been discovered just a few years ago, companies have already started the adoption process.
 Take a look at some of the most promising smart contract use cases across different industries — they can help pave the way for smart contract adoption within your company.